wolfkdy/PSA/README.md

 (AhoCorasick AutoMata,
 Ukkonen's suffixTree,
-MYT's automata for compiling regex and lexical analysis)
+MYT's automata for compiling regex and lexical analysis LR1 and LALR(1) syntax parse table
+)

 most of the implementions are with low time complexity,